 Description: On the day the midterm is due I will unlock a 3-question final exam on Carmen.
-The final exam will be due no later than noon on April 28 via Carmen dropbox.
-You will have a strict word limit of 800 words for each answer.
+The final exam will be due week 16 no later than 12:30pm on April 22 via Carmen.
+You will have a strict word limit of 900 words for each answer.
 This is a tight word limit, meaning that editing will play a very important role in the final.
 I will post a comprehensive grading rubric and a citation guide for the final exam on Carmen.
 Academic integrity and collaboration: The final exam is open book, meaning that you can consult the readings, your lecture notes, and lectures slides while preparing the exams.
 However, you may not work in groups; my expectation is that you hand in your own, original work.
 Failure to complete the final exam on your own, including plagiarism violations, will constitute a COAM violation.

 Late handing in the final exam?
 For the final exam, there is a 10% penalty per 24-hour period after the due date.
-The 10% penalty applies the minute the deadline has been missed, i.e., at 12:01 p.m. on 4/28/2023.
-This means that if you are late with the exam, you should hold on to it for 24 hours in order to maximize your work time.
+The 10% penalty applies the minute the deadline has been missed, i.e., at 12:31 p.m. on 4/22/2024.
+This means that if you are late with the exam, you should hold on to it for 24 hours to maximize your work time.
 Handing in a late exam before the 24 hours has expired means that you are not making full use of the time you have effectively gained with the 10% penalty.
-If you are handing in a late exam, please email me (coleman.373@osu.edu) and the TA (khan.969@osu.edu) to let us know.
+If you are handing in a late exam, please email me and the TA to let us know.